FAQ

 The roof lease with NYCHA will end, and the NYC Community Energy Co-op and NYCHA will determine whether or not to continue the project.

-Is one subscription per household?
+Is it one subscription per household?
 What about a multi-family house?

 Solar subscriptions are tied to a single Con Edison account.
 So, for example, if you live in a multi-family house with 3 electric bills you will have 3 subscriptions.